 I expected to feel emotional from the outset of my visit to the concentration camp, but in fact I felt quite detached for the initial part of the tour.
 This isn’t because I have a heart of stone or lack empathy in any way, but it is because the events which took place at Auschwitz, to me still seem so incomprehensible and so far beyond my own imagination there were times when I felt like I could be listening to a piece of exaggerated fiction.
 There are parts of the camp which I did find particularly difficult.
 Being presented with glass cases full of people’s belongings such as suitcases, glasses and even hair made the cruel acts feel all too real.
 I also found it distressing seeing the various corridors lined with prisoner’s photographs, detailing their age, date of arrival in the camp and the date of their death.
 I’ve read many stories of strength, bravery and unbelievable survival but these photographs served as a stark reminder that many prisoners didn’t survive in these appalling conditions long.

 And Finally, …

-I cannot describe visiting Auschwitz as enjoyable, but it truly was a humbling experience.
+You cannot describe visiting Auschwitz as enjoyable, but it is truly a humbling experience.
 Be prepared for the emotional rollercoaster and the period of reflection that comes thereafter.
 It’s so important that the stories of both victims and survivors of the Second World War are never forgotten and that we continue to educate future generations.
 So please take the time to visit Auschwitz and share your experience with others.
 Have you visited Auschwitz before?
 Share your experience with me in the comments.